 These financial statements for the 52 weeks ended 21 April 2022 (2021: 52 weeks ended 22 April 2021) have been properly prepared in accordance with United Kingdom adopted international accounting standards.
-The financial statements have been prepared under the historical cost convention, as modified by the revaluation of derivative financial instruments and retirement benefit obligations.
+The financial statements have been prepared under the historical cost convention as modified by the revaluation of certain items, principally land and buildings and derivative financial instruments.

 All accounting policies disclosed have been applied consistently to both periods presented.